mariadb-corporation/MaxScale/Documentation/Upgrading/Upgrading-To-MaxScale-2.5.md

 recommended to generate a new encryption key and and re-encrypt their passwords using the `maxkeys` and `maxpasswd` utilities.
 Old passwords still work.

+## Default Server State

+The default state of servers in 2.4 was `Running` and in 2.5 it is now `Down`.
+This was done to prevent newly added servers from being accidentally used before they were monitored.

 ## Columnstore Monitor

 It is now mandatory to specify in the configuration what version the